 Tantric masturbation just might be the perfect place to begin your journey through tantric sex.
-Read on to learn more about the practice of tantra and how you can implement it in your next session of self-pleasure.
+Read on to learn more with the experts at My Secret Luxury about the practice of tantra and how you can implement it in your next session of self-pleasure.

 What is Tantra?

 Tantra is an ancient spiritual practice that unites mindfulness and self-exploration.
 With roots in Hinduism, Buddhism, and Jainism, tantra allows us to experience the truth of ourselves and the world around us.

 While it’s often used to describe sexual activities, technically, anything from walking the dog to doing the dishes can be performed tantrically!
 However, in this article, we’ll focus on the practice of tantra in the bedroom.

 Tantric sex, including tantric masturbation, encourages us to delve deeper into our sexual identities.
 It’s about discovering what brings us pleasure, without focusing on orgasm as the ultimate goal.